Talented hacker and software developer Jake James surprised the entire jailbreak community with a sudden release of rootlessJB 3.0.

 Compatible devices

-At the time of this writing, rootlessJB 3.0 is not compatible with iOS devices with A7, A8 and A12 processors.
-And if work on A12 and support will be added in one of the future updates, support for A7, A8 will be released only after the release of a suitable exploit.
-Now jailbreak is available at:
+As of this writing, rootlessJB 3.0 is not compatible with iOS devices with A7, A8 and A12 processors.
+And if work on A12 and support will be added in one of the future updates, support for A7, A8 will only be released after the release of a suitable exploit.
+Jailbreak is currently available on:

-Frankly, rootlessJB 3.0 is not intended for an ordinary user at all, and if you are not a developer, you should wait until the standard jailbreak is released.
-At the same time, it is interesting to observe what happens when new exploits fall into the hands of talented programmers.
+Frankly, rootlessJB 3.0 is absolutely not intended for the average user, and unless you are a developer, you should wait for the standard jailbreak to be released.
+At the same time, it's interesting to see what happens when new exploits fall into the hands of talented programmers.

-If you are interested in rootlessJB 3.0, visit Jake's GitHub page.
-You can follow the project updates on Twitter.
+If you're interested in rootlessJB 3.0, check out Jake's GitHub page.
+You can follow project updates on Twitter.